A Site Exploring the Physics of the Paddle Ball Collision

 But, in addition to being a pickleball aficionado, I'm also an engineer and I have a need to understand the details.
 So, I read the technical literature, especially the research papers on the baseball-bat collision since the concepts are applicable to the paddle-ball collision.
 I'm familiar with the USAP and UPA-A test procedures.
 When interested, I'll purchase or build test equipment.
 I've gotten so far into the weeds that I've duplicated the USAP and UPA-A test equipment to evaluate a paddle's PBCOR - an air cannon, a speed gate and a pivoting paddle clamp.

 This website documents the results of some of my experimentation.
 I hope I've presented those results in a manner that is understandable to a technically inclined pickleball player.
+Let me know if something is not clear or if there are errors.

 Contact me at info@technicalpickleball.net